kyou00/TryHackMe/Kenobi/README.md

 ls -la /mnt/kenobiNFS
 ```
 > The first one is to make a directory in mnt naming it kenobiNFS.
-> Then we will mount the /var directory from the IP address to our newly created directory which is kenobiNFS.
+> We will mount the /var directory from the IP address to our newly created directory which is kenobiNFS and view its content.
-> Then we wil just view it the contents of that directory.

 > Then we are going to copy the id_rsa to our current directory.
 ```